 If you have completed or are planning to complete a shower remodel, you’ve likely wondered about shower waterproofing.
 Hopefully you’re not as confused as the cartoon man in the picture, but wherever you’re at in your investigation, I think you’ll find this post useful.

-The MOST IMPORTANT step in any shower remodel is waterproofing with a shower membrane.
+One of the MOST IMPORTANT steps in any shower remodel is waterproofing.

-In this post I, Steve of SKG Renovations (Steve’s Bio), will be using my extensive knowledge and experience in bathroom and shower remodelling to give you the whole story about shower membrane waterproofing.
+In this post I, Steve of SKG Renovations, will be using my extensive knowledge and experience in bathroom and shower remodelling to give you the whole story about shower membrane waterproofing.